juliusaka/xfc_btms_saev_controller/README.md

 ## components

-*include here description of the object oriented approach*

 the components folder contains all objects which are necessary for the object oriented approach.
+All this objects are generated and used together in a main skript file.

 ### ChaDepParent

 This is the parent class for Charging Depots.
-You can inherit subclasses from this, in which you implement the different Controllers
+You can inherit subclasses from this, in which you implement the different controllers.

 #### Properties / parts:
 please look in the source code for a complete lis of this.